-We challenged the directors' judgements regarding the appropriateness of the carrying value through understanding the forecast trading performance of the group in order to assess the ability of the group undertakings to repay the receivable amounts.
-This includes an assessment of the valuation of the infrastructure assets held by Yorkshire Water Services which ultimately support the future trading performance of the Group.
+We challenged the directors' judgements regarding the appropriateness of the carrying value through understanding the forecast trading performance of the Group in order to assess the ability of the Group undertakings to repay the receivable amounts.
+This included an assessment of the valuation of the infrastructure assets held by Yorkshire Water Services which ultimately support the future trading performance and cash flows of the Group.